ACMG01/skills-github-pages/support.md

 title: Support us
 permalink: /support/
 ---
 <p>Thanks for reading!
-If this project helps you, here are ways to support it.</p>
+If this project helps you, here are a few ways to support us.</p>

 <div class="grid grid-2">
   <div class="card lift">